 01 of 05

-If you are going to grow beans, the best advice I can give you is to be sure you actually like to eat beans.
+If you are going to grow beans, the best advice we can give you is to be sure you actually like to eat beans.
 Beans (specifically pole beans) are prolific, providing you with an almost constant harvest for several weeks during the summer.
 For a more manageable amount of produce, consider growing bush beans.
 In addition to not requiring the trellising that pole beans require, bush beans tend to produce one or two harvests during the season, so you don't have to worry about harvesting... continuously to keep the plants productive.
 Beans require at least six hours of sun per day and regular watering, especially when they are blooming and fruiting.

 02 of 05